Hyunmoo: Notable events

 On 23 June 2017, South Korea unveiled footage of a successful missile test launch of a Hyunmoo-2C missile.
 Unlike its predecessor, which had a maximum range of 500 km, the Hyunmoo-2C has a maximum range of 800 km and thus is capable of hitting any part of North Korea.
 South Korean President Moon Jae-in was shown to be observing the missile launch at the time.

 On 4 July 2017, South Korea carried out a joint ballistic missile drill with the U.S. where they launched 2 Hyunmoo-2B missiles and 2 ATACMS missiles.
 The drill was seen as a response to North Korea's supposed successful test launch of an ICBM.

-On 4 September 2017, U.S. President Trump agreed to lift the 500 kg limit on South Korea's missile warheads.
+On 4 September 2017, South Korea President Moon Jae-In & U.S. President Trump agreed to lift the 500 kg limit on South Korea's missile warheads.
 This would allow South Korea to develop and deploy missiles with a warhead weighing up to 2,000 kg.
 This would enable South Korea to target and destroy virtually all of North Korea's underground facilities and hardened bunkers.

 On 6 September 2017, South Korea's MoD announced the upcoming development of a new missile dubbed the "Frankenmissile."
 The Hyunmoo missile variant would carry a warhead weighing up to 1,000 kg and would be used to target key North Korean sites both above and underground.

+On 15 September 2017, in response to a North Korean missile test, South Korea fired two Hyunmoo-2A missiles, one of which failed and fell into the East Sea.

 During U.S. President Donald Trump's visit to Seoul in 2017, the U.S. and South Korea agreed to eliminate any limit on South Korean missiles.

 During a military parade North Korea displayed a short range ballistic missile similar in design to the Hyunmoo-2 on 8 February 2018 that is thought to have been tested in August 2017, according to South Korean military source that disclosed details of the test to the Chosun Ilbo.
 Designated as KN-23 by the U.S. DoD, the missile was test fired on 4 May and 9 May 2019 where two missiles were launched in each of the tests.
+In 2023, the official name of KN-23 was revealed as Hwasong-11A.